Friday, 13 December 2019

 Meanwhile, in a sub-plot seemingly unrelated to the rest of the film (and totally unrelated to any notion of credibility), a radioactive killer snake – yes, you read that right – is loose on the island.
 The wee guy pops up in an early scene then slithers away for over an hour, emerging only at the denouement (from a toilet, naturally) to bite the baddie.

-So, can our heroes cuff on the crook before they’re killed off?
+So, can our heroes slap cuffs on the crook before they’re killed off?
 What say might the sinister serpent have in proceedings?
 And most importantly, will the viewer get to gorge on plenty of guns, girls and good bits?
 You bet.

 Exploiting the exploitation genre